-Burana Tower is one of the easiest day trips to undertake from Bishkek, which is the capital of Kyrgyzstan.
-And best of it is this attractive day trip shouldn’t cost you more than 15USD.
+Burana Tower is one of the most accessible day trips to undertake from Bishkek, which is the capital of Kyrgyzstan.
+And best of it is this beautiful day trip shouldn’t cost you more than 15USD.

 The 24meter(79feet) tall Burana tower/minaret, is located in the Chuy Valley, which is 74km/43miles away to the east of Bishkek.